terra-ops/terra-cli/docs/install.md

 # Installation

 Currently there are a few steps to get terra working.

-We want installation to be as fast and simple as possible, so we will be working on a single install script that sets up all of the prerequisites.
+We want installation to be as fast and simple as possible, so we will be working on a single install script that sets up all of the prerequisites for any OS.

 ## Prerequisites